 During the Track Record Period, Dr. Tang and his related parties have provided guarantees to facilitate us to obtain credit facilities from various financial institutions.
-Please refer to Note 28 of the Accountants' Report in Appendix I to this prospectus.
+Please refer to Note 28 of the Accountants' Report in Appendix I to this [REDACTED].
 In addition, during the Track Record Period, the Group has given limited guarantees to various banks to secure banking facilities granted to certain related parties which have all been released as at 31 December 2018.
 Please refer to Note 39 of the Accountants' Report.
 As at 31 March 2019, the amount of utilised banking credit facilities (which comprised bank borrowings, bank acceptance bills, guarantee letters and letter of credits) of our Group was approximately RMB1,195.8 million, of which approximately RMB132.6 million was secured by guarantees provided by Dr. Tang and his related parties.
-Save for the amount of approximately RMB122.8 million to be repaid using our net proceeds from the Global Offering within six months after the Listing, the remaining credit facilities, if any, guaranteed by Dr. Tang and his related parties will be settled or released prior to or upon the Listing.
-For details of the settlement of the aforesaid credit facilities, please refer to the section headed "Future Plans and Use of Proceeds" in this prospectus.
-Our Board is of the view that our Group would be able to obtain its own financing to support its business operations without undue reliance on our Controlling Shareholders, their controlled entities or their respective associates at the time of and after Listing.
+Save for the amount of approximately RMB122.8 million to be repaid using our [REDACTED] from the [REDACTED] within six months after the [REDACTED], the remaining credit facilities, if any, guaranteed by Dr. Tang and his related parties will be settled or released prior to or upon the [REDACTED].
+For details of the settlement of the aforesaid credit facilities, please refer to the section headed "Future Plans and [REDACTED]" in this [REDACTED].
+Our Board is of the view that our Group would be able to obtain its own financing to support its business operations without undue reliance on our Controlling Shareholders, their controlled entities or their respective associates at the time of and after [REDACTED].